|

 too old to learn something new.
 I don't discriminate. $50 an hour

-session; and a little sense of humour, professionalism and enjoyment.
+session; and a little sense of humour, professionalism and

-This is the quickest and sure-fire way of being a better player than
+This is the quickest and sure-fire way of being a

 others.
 You can even get rackets, stringing and grips at special